marcinjahn/technology-notebook/src/docs/programming/dotnet/entity-framework-core/index.md

 When using `Attach` the `DbContext` (`newContext` in this case) will not treat the provided data as "Modified".
 Instead, it will treat it as "Unchanged".
-However, EF Core sees that one of the quotes in the samurai does not have a value for thr `Id` (PK), and for the `SamuraiId` (FK).
+However, EF Core sees that one of the quotes in the samurai does not have a value for the `Id` (PK), and for the `SamuraiId` (FK).
 It will understand that this data needs to be sent to the DB.

-Another approach would be to add the `Quote` to the DB dirctly, instead of doing that via a samurai.
+Another approach would be to add the `Quote` to the DB directly, instead of doing that via a samurai.
 For this to work, we need to have a FK property of `Quote`:

 ```csharp
 var quote = new Quote { Text = "Some text", SamuraiId = samuraiId };